MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/conversation-widget-blank.md

 ms.reviewer: laalexan
 ms.date: 04/11/2023
 ---
-# Conversation widget becomes blank when changing browser tabs
+# The conversation widget becomes blank when changing browser tabs

 ## Symptoms

-The conversation widget becomes blank when you switch between browser tabs in Google Chrome or Chromium-based Microsoft Edge.
+The conversation widget becomes blank in Dynamics 365 Customer Service when you switch between browser tabs in Google Chrome or Chromium-based Microsoft Edge.

 ## Cause